|The Londoners with Fabio Capello|

 LB: Ashley Cole

-Pearce was a club legend with Nottingham Forrest.
+Stuart Pearce was a club legend with Nottingham Forrest.
 He was the club's most capped international player.
-He played at the WC Finals in 1990 and the European championship min 1996, where England had the best two results since the WC win in 1966.
+He played at the World Cup Finals in 1990 and the European championship in 1996 at home, where England had the best two results since the World Cup win in 1966.
+He also played for Wealdstone, Coventry City, Newcastle United, West Ham United and Manchester City.

 DM: Paul Ince